Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Hair growth basics

-Before we dive into the causes of hair thinning with our experts, let’s take a step back and look at the basics.
-While hormone fluctuations can lead to many different issues in the body, hair growth and hair thinning patterns are one of the most noticeable.
+Before we dive into the causes of hair thinning, let’s take a step back and look at the basics of hair growth.
+While hormone fluctuations and imbalances can lead to many different conditions in the body, hair growth and hair thinning patterns are one of the most noticeable.
 To understand which hormone causes hair thinning, we’ll need to understand the science behind the hair growth cycle first.

 2. Catagen phase: This short transitional phase lasts about two to three weeks.
 During this time, the hair follicle starts to shrink and stops producing new hair, preparing the follicle for rest.